Cecil McCrory

 Cecil McCrory (born December 1, 1951) is a former Mississippi state legislator, justice court judge, Rankin County school board president and businessman.
-His indictment was made public in November 2014 for corruption related to his dealings with prison industry contractors.
-It was later revealed that he had become an informant in the investigation, along with his partner in crime, ex-Commissioner of Corrections in Mississippi, Chris Epps.
+He was indicted in November 2014 for corruption related to his dealings with prison industry contractors.
+It was later revealed that he become an informant in the investigation, along with his partner in crime, ex-Commissioner of Corrections in Mississippi, Chris Epps.
 Epps was sentenced to 235 months and McCrory to 102 months in federal prison.
 Both men were fined and ordered to pay restitution.
 McCrory is being held at the Federal Correctional Institution, Talladega, Alabama, with a scheduled release date of April 24, 2025.